 Store your mower with a service center

-You may not have thought of this before, but it’s worth considering.
+You may not have considered this before, but it’s worth considering.
 First, find out if there’s a lawn mower service center in your locality that provides winter storage services.

 Their services will ensure your mower is shielded all through the wintry season.